-PAX works to involve citizens from all of Kosovo’s communities in the local, national, and international policymaking processes that affect their lives.
-PAX strives to bring citizens together to address challenges of common interest, such as poor governance, weak rule of law, and the unresolved legacy of violent conflict.
+PAX works with local civil society to bring citizens together to address challenges of common interest such as poor governance, a weak rule of law and the unresolved legacy of violent conflict.

 Under the IDP programme, PAX also works with New Social Initiative (NSI), an NGO from north Mitrovica, using e-platforms to increase citizen inclusion in local decision making and increasing transparent local governance.”